lengfc09/lengfc09.github.io/about.markdown

 Hello world!

 This is the place where I will freely talk about things that interest me.
 For now, I plan to incorporate topics in Finance, Data Science and Mathematics in this blog.
 I might also occasionally talk about my life story and working experience.
 I am currently working as a finacial risk manager.
-Before I join in the financial industry, I studied numerical mathematics and financial mathematics in National University of Singore.
+Before I join in the financial industry, I studied numerical mathematics and financial mathematics in National University of Singapore.
 In my spare time, I enjoy learning new programming techniques and web developments by myself.

 **Topics in Data Science:**